Seneca-BSA/bsa/docs/sep600/lab2.md

 ### IDE Option 1: MCUXpresso

 1. Go to the following link to download the code for a simple blink LED program.
-This is the code you'll base your lab exercise with. [https://github.com/Seneca-BSA/bsa-sep600](https://github.com/Seneca-BSA/bsa-sep600)
+This is the code you'll base your lab exercise on. [https://github.com/Seneca-BSA/bsa-sep600](https://github.com/Seneca-BSA/bsa-sep600)
 1. Once you've downloaded the code above, unzip it locally.
 1. Open MCUXpresso then import the project by File > Import Project from File System or Archive.
 Find the folder that you've unzipped the code from above then select the folder "lab" for import.
 1. Click Finish to import the project.